Aquery Environment

 Rule attribute filtering.

-The attrfilter(attribute, value, targets) operator evaluates the given target expression and filters the resulting build targets to those where the specified attribute contains the specified value.
+Evaluates the given target expression and filters the resulting build targets to those where the specified attribute contains the specified value.
 In this context, the term attribute refers to an argument in a build rule, such as name, headers, srcs, or deps.

-• If the attribute is a list, the target is returned if that list contains the specified value.
+name, it is compared to the specified value, and the target is returned if they match. - If the attribute is a list, the target is returned if that list contains the specified value.

-• If the attribute is a dictionary, the target is returned if the value exists in either the keys or the values of the dictionary.
+- If the attribute is a dictionary, the target is returned if the value exists in either the keys or the values of the dictionary.

 attrregexfilter(attr: string, value: string, targets: target expression)